 Downturn continues in China’s manufacturing sector

 The reading is below the 50 mark, which indicates that manufacturing activity is contracting.
-The Caixin Manufacturing PMI focuses on small-to-medium-sized private firms that are adversely impacted by an economic slowdown and high financing costs.
+The Caixin Manufacturing PMI focuses more on small- to medium-sized private companies, which have been adversely impacted by the economic slowdown and high financing costs.

 Impact on funds

 The slump in China’s manufacturing sector is deep-rooted due to weak domestic and global demand.
-The Chinese government is implementing aggressive stimulus reforms to put the staggering economy back on a growth track.
+The Chinese government is implementing aggressive stimulus reforms to get the staggering economy’s growth back on track.

-With the slowdown in factory ouput, companies such as Taiwan Semiconductor Manufacturing (TSM), China Mobile (CHL), CNOOC (CEO), and Tencent Holdings (TCEHY) may see their revenues take a hit in the coming months.
+With the slowdown in factory output, companies such as Taiwan Semiconductor Manufacturing (TSM), China Mobile (CHL), CNOOC (CEO), and Tencent Holdings (TCEHY) may see their revenues taking hits in the coming months.

-Investors can get exposure to Chinese stocks through mutual funds and ETFs.
-Mutual funds include the Oberweis China Opportunities Fund (OBCHX) and the Matthews China Investor Fund – Class A (MCHFX).
-ETFs include the Deutsche X-trackers Harvest CSI 300 China A (ASHR) and the iShares MSCI China (MCHI).
-These funds provide exposure to Chinese stocks.
+Investors can take exposure to Chinese stocks through mutual funds and ETFs.
+Mutual funds such as the Oberweis China Opportunities Fund (OBCHX), the Matthews China Fund Investor Class (MCHFX), and ETFs such as the Deutsche X-trackers Harvest CSI 300 China A-Shares ETF (ASHR) and the iShares MSCI China ETF (MCHI) provide exposure to Chinese stocks.

-In the next article, we’ll analyze China’s official non-manufacturing PMI and the impact on mutual funds.
+In the next article, we’ll analyze China’s official non-manufacturing PMI and its impact on these funds.